dnth/x.retrieval/README.md

     <br />
     <br />
 </div>
-Evaluate your multimodal retrieval system with any models and datasets.
+Evaluate your multimodal retrieval system in 3 lines of code.

-Specific inputs:

-- A dataset
-- A model
-- A mode (e.g. `image-to-image`)

-Get evaluation metrics:

-- A retrieval results dataframe
-- A retrieval metrics dataframe

 ## 🌟 Key Features

-- ✅ Supports a wide range of models and datasets.
+- ✅ Load datasets and models with one line of code.
-- ✅ Installation in one line.
+- ✅ Built in support for Sentence Transformers, TIMM, BM25, and Transformers models.
-- ✅ Run benchmarks with one function call.
+- ✅ Run benchmarks with one line of code and get retrieval metrics like MRR, NormalizedDCG, Precision, Recall, HitRate, and MAP.
+- ✅ Visualize retrieval results to understand how your model is performing.

 ## 🚀 Quickstart